 In sport, winning and losing are necessary to the game… competing adds zest, fun and edge to an event.
 But if winning and losing become the affirmation of our education, our life and our existence, then it’s time to shut up shop and expect unmitigated problems.

 In endless meetings, think tanks, state gatherings, in the halls and corridors of parliament, in our senates and universities, we manufacture, invent, dream up, re-establish and refresh the benchmark, by which we measure the next generation to come.
-It’s a simple hypothesis, the highest achievers, the underachievers, and the last in line, are measured and framed, then sold and bought.
-For every winner, there must be losers – the yardstick makes it so!
-Even if we make second or third, especially tough in a high-ranking institution like Cornell, Harvard, or Oxford, where the competition is fierce, we are marked out as those who didn’t quite… passion and fundamental interest for the subject, lost to a disparaging and demeaning game.
+It’s a simple hypothesis: the highest achievers, the underachievers, and the last in line, measured and framed, sold and bought.
+For every winner, there must be losers—the yardstick makes it so!
+Even if we make second or third, especially tough in a high-ranking institution like Cornell, Harvard, or Oxford, where the competition is fierce, we mark out as those who didn’t quite… passion and fundamental interest for the subject, lost to a disparaging and demeaning game.

 This is a dilemma that I have to address if I want to root out the worst of what these academic ground rules have given me.
 Take it from a bigot in recovery, the dismissal of many to offset a few, sets us apart.
 The greater the distance, the more the bigotry between us festers and grows.
 Our thoughts and imaginings, underlying these rulings, ponder the worst.
 We become vindictive, deceitful, learning to stab each other in the back, with a wry smile and a fake tear… the leader reveals a margin of hope, for the outsiders and the malcontents, yet from that first day in the ring, questions, doubt and malfunctions arise… it’s kill or be killed… a deadly poison, seeping into the fabric of humankind.